 A $2 million top-up from Sport and Recreation Victoria’s Community Sports Infrastructure loan scheme has brought the total funding for the centre up to $19 million, with plans to bring the centre to a total of eight compliant courts for local use and to increase its ability to attract and host major events.

-GROW Gippsland and the Industry Capability Network have been engaged to ensure local sub-contractors are used on the build, with a number already involved including:
+GROW Gippsland and the Industry Capability Network were engaged to ensure local sub-contractors are used on the build, with a number involved including: